topology-foundation/docs-drp/docs/tutorials/grid.md

 // ... more code ...
 ```

 Now onto to core of this application, the `render` function which will render all our information on the UI.
-The `render` function will be ran every time there's new updates to the state.
+The `render` function will be ran every time there are new updates to the state.

 ```ts
 // ... more code ...